- £495 per week

-- Welcome pack on arrival includes a special selection of home-made Welsh delicacies.
+- Welcome pack on arrival includes tea and coffee, sugar and milk, flowers and a selection of Welsh delicacies.

 - Living area with wood burner and hob (logs provided for the wood burner).
 Seat on one side, sumptuous bed on the other.

-- Portable gas camping stove and kitchen sink.
-Cutlery, plates and glasses, kettle and crockery all provided.
+- Portable gas camping stove, kitchen sink and small fridge.
+Cutlery, plates and glasses, electric kettle and crockery all provided.

 - USB and standard socket available in the cabin.
 Electricity included.

-- Elevated lakeside patio with seating to enjoy the extensive countryside views.
+- Elevated lakeside patio with fire pit and seating to enjoy the extensive countryside views.